AKArien/uniKey/readme.md

 The names used below are the ones needed for compilation of the firmware with them.
 Check firmware section for more details.

 ALL_MAINBOARD :
+- Physical configuration :
   - Ortholinear, 266\*95mm
   - Split, 2\*2,5-wide bottom-row keys « spacebar », 2-tall rightmost key « enter/return »
   - 5\*14,
 - Available schematics use :
   - An arduino pro mini (or knock-off)
   - 66 keys and as many diodes
   - Resistors and zener diodes for V-USB
 - Features (almost) all the keys needed to make a classic keyboard, including « pinky keys » and arrow keys.

-  Lacks function keys, though you could probably easily add them to the topmost typing row (the keys that usually have numbers) with a modifier.
+  - Lacks function keys, though you could probably easily add them to the topmost typing row (the keys that usually have numbers) with a modifier.

-  Doesn’t have space for both an escape and another key left of the topmost typing row (though most users probably wouldn’t even notice)
+  - Doesn’t have space for both an escape and another key left of the topmost typing row (though most users probably wouldn’t even notice)

-  Assuming standard placement of return/backslash and modifiers, there is not really space for a classicly positioned « delete next » key.
+  - Assuming standard placement of return/backslash and modifiers, there is not really space for a classicly positioned « delete next » key.
 You could rather easily modify the pcb to make the « enter » key 1\*1, freeing space for another key and placing your deleting keys as you wish.
 The default is to have « delete previous » in the split long key on the bottom row and « delete next » in the top right corner.

 # Firmware